 The Roads and Maritime website has more information for bicycle riders including riding maps, how traffic signals operate for bicycle riders and the latest infrastructure projects.
 Bicycle riders can also report traffic hazards or sensor plate issues.

+The Minimum Passing Distance rule helps ensure that bicycle riders and motorists remain safe when sharing our roads.
 Since 1 March 2016, drivers who pass a bicycle rider must allow a distance of at least:

 - 1 metre when the speed limit is 60km/h or less